-Key material financial risks Key sections applicable to this risk Credit risk Credit risk overview, management and control responsibilities The risk of financial loss resulting from: Maximum exposure to credit risk • a counterparty failing to fulfil its obligations; or Credit quality a decrease in credit quality of a counterparty resulting in a Concentrations of credit risk financial loss.
+Key material financial risks Key sections applicable to this risk Credit risk Credit risk overview, management and control responsibilities The risk of financial loss resulting from: Maximum exposure to credit risk a counterparty failing to fulfil its obligations; or Credit quality a decrease in credit quality of a counterparty resulting in a Concentrations of credit risk financial loss.
 Collateral management Credit risk incorporates the risks associated with us lending to customers who could be impacted by climate change or by changes to laws, regulations, or other policies adopted by governments or regulatory authorities, including carbon pricing and climate change adaptation or mitigation policies.
-Market risk Market risk overview, management and control responsibilities The risk to the Group's earnings arising from: Measurement of market risk • changes in interest rates, foreign exchange rates, credit spreads, Traded and non-traded market risk volatility and correlations; or Equity securities designated at FVOCI • fluctuations in bond, commodity or equity prices.
-Foreign currency risk - structural exposure Liquidity and funding risk Liquidity risk overview, management and control responsibilities The risk that the Group is unable to meet payment obligations as Key areas of measurement for liquidity risk they fall due, including: Liquidity risk outcomes

-Residual contractual maturity analysis of the Group's liabilities
+Market risk Market risk overview, management and control responsibilities The risk to the Group's earnings arising from: Measurement of market risk changes in interest rates, foreign exchange rates, credit spreads, Traded and non-traded market risk volatility and correlations; or Equity securities designated at FVOCI fluctuations in bond, commodity or equity prices.
+Foreign currency risk - structural exposure Liquidity and funding risk Liquidity risk overview, management and control responsibilities The risk that the Group is unable to meet payment obligations as Key areas of measurement for liquidity risk they fall due, including: Liquidity risk outcomes repaying depositors or maturing wholesale debt; or Residual contractual maturity analysis of the Group's liabilities the Group having insufficient capacity to fund increases in assets.